 medical respite care services;

-developmentally appropriate information regarding topics including pregnancy prevention, family planning, safe and healthy relationships, and prevention of HIV/AIDS and sexually transmitted diseases; and
+developmentally appropriate information regarding topics including safe and healthy relationships, pregnancy prevention, family planning, and prevention of HIV/AIDS and other sexually transmitted infections/diseases; and

 harm reduction that aims to prevent behaviors that can have negative outcomes and/or reduce the negative outcomes associated with the behavior.

-Interpretation: When an organization does not provide linkages to family planning services because doing so is counter to its mission or beliefs, the organization should disclose this fact to service recipients and provide individuals with a list of other community providers that offer pregnancy support and education services.
-Interpretation: Transgender service recipients may need assistance accessing specialized medical services and should be referred to appropriate providers in the community, as needed.
+Interpretation: Transgender service recipients may need assistance accessing specialized medical services and should be referred to appropriate providers in the community, as needed and in accordance with applicable legal requirements.

 Examples: Regarding element (f), interventions and goals may vary depending on the behavior that is targeted and the population served, for example preventing pregnancy among youth or reducing harm from continued substance use among adults.